boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Requirements

 The customer:
-  - Ensures that the funds have been confirmed on chain for at least `minimum_depth`.
+  - Ensures that the funds have been confirmed on chain for at least `required_confirmations`.

 Upon receipt, the merchant:
   - Checks that the originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).